 - 1 yellow onion - (thinly sliced)

 - 1 large red bell pepper - (sliced)

 - 1 tsp dried oregano

 - ½ tsp chili powder

 - Salt and pepper to taste

-- In a large bowl toss chicken with lime juice and seasonings.
+- In a large bowl toss chicken with lime juice, seasonings, salt, and pepper.
 Cover and refrigerate overnight.